frpays/lc0-cloud-installer/README.md

 ### This project explains how install Leela Chess Zero on Google cloud.

-You will able to install Leela one CPU or with 1 or 2 GPUs up to V100.
+The most up-to-date version will be installed on Linux Ubuntu and take advantage of up to 8 GPUs.

 ## 1. Setup a Google cloud account